Work with Content Revisions

 Note: If a revision can't be restored directly on the server, download the revision, open it in Tableau Desktop, and republish it.

-When a workbook uses data extracts with scheduled refreshes and embedded credentials, you'll need to edit the connection to provide the credentials.
+If a workbook uses data extracts with scheduled refreshes and embedded credentials, you’ll need to edit the data connection to provide the credentials.

-From a revision’s actions menu (. . .), select Download .
+From a revision’s actions menu (. . .), click Download .

-Open the downloaded file in Tableau Desktop, and then republish it with the same name, to the same location in Tableau Server (confirming that you want to overwrite the existing version).
+Open the downloaded file in Tableau Desktop, and then republish it with the same name, to the same location on your Tableau Server or Tableau Online site (confirming that you want to overwrite the existing version).

 The uploaded version becomes the most current version.